Mission-type tactics: Origins

 One of the earliest alleged uses of Auftragstaktik was at the Battle of Königgrätz in the Austro-Prussian War.
 Auftragstaktik is one of the tools often claimed to have given the Prussians their decisive victory.
 That claim is difficult to accept since no appreciation of Auftragstaktik had been accepted officially.
-The Bohemian Campaign could have been an example of its use only if having subordinate commanders that ignore directives from superiors, who march southward when ordered to march east, and treat their senior commanders with barely concealed contempt can truly be described as a form of "flexible command".
+The Bohemian Campaign could have been an example of its use only if having subordinate commanders that ignore directives from superiors, who march southward when ordered to march east and treat their senior commanders with barely concealed contempt can truly be described as a form of "flexible command".
 Most of the Prussian commanders, particularly Frederick Charles of the 1st Prussian Army, had no real understanding of Moltke the Elder's strategy.
 Frederick Charles did not much like the parts that he understood, was uncooperative under Moltke's orders, and disobeyed him several times.
 During the battle and without authorisation, he acted on his own initiative and launched a premature attack on the Austrian Army, which nearly ended in disaster.
 If Crown Prince Frederick William had arrived only an hour later, the battle might have been decisively lost.

-After the First World War, the monitoring, coaching and training role built a level of trust, competency and understanding across the whole 4,000-strong German post-war officer corps which made a new level of excellence possible.
+After the First World War, the monitoring, coaching and training role built a level of trust, competency and understanding across the whole 4,000-strong German post-war officer corps that made a new level of excellence possible.

 Excellence in this case is derived in part from the tradition of Gerhard von Scharnhorst, Carl von Clausewitz and Helmuth von Moltke and was based upon the premise that hard-and-fast rules had no place in the environment of war, which was the realm of human emotion, friction, chance and uncertainty.
 Moltke is considered one of the principal advocates of independent thinking and acting among his subordinates: Diverse are the situations under which an officer has to act on the basis of his own view of the situation.
 It would be wrong if he had to wait for orders at times when no orders can be given.
 But most productive are his actions when he acts within the framework of his senior commander's intent.

 Under the Auftragstaktik system, the selection of combat formations, as well as their route and rate of advance, was based upon a unit's mission, the terrain and the enemy's disposition, something Napoleon was renowned for doing.
 Building a high level of trust, competency and understanding is crucial for the success of such a doctrine.
 The freedoms that might imply have challenged many armies' views of military discipline, including that of the Prussian Army.